September 13, 2021

 Simple, affordable wireless is making the long-predicted smart home a must-have, with new wireless devices designed to make home life easier, healthier, safer, and, yes — more fun.

-This growth is thanks mostly to affordable wireless technology.
-Smart home tech devices now cost a fraction of what they did a decade ago, and most offer a simple smart phone or tablet control interface.
+Growth in smart home technology is thanks mostly to affordable wireless technology.
+Smart home tech devices now cost a fraction of what they did a few decades ago, and most offer a simple smartphone or tablet control interface.
 Addison Homes is proud to be one of the best home builders in South Carolina, building zero energy ready homes that utilize advanced smart technology to improve comfort, energy efficiency, indoor air quality, convenience, and more.

 Automation systems like these are designed to be consumer-friendly, but professional builders often work with technology integrators to install and configure them so everything is ready to use on move-in day.